sindresorhus/got/readme.md

 **Note:** `prefixUrl` will be ignored if the `url` argument is a URL instance.

-**Note:** Leading slashes in `input` are disallowed when using this option to enforce consistency and avoid confusion.
+**Note:** Leading slashes in `input` are disallowed when using this option unless `allowLeadingSlash` is `true`.
+This is the default behavior to enforce consistency and avoid confusion.
 For example, when the prefix URL is `https://example.com/foo` and the input is `/bar`, there's ambiguity whether the resulting URL would become `https://example.com/foo/bar` or `https://example.com/bar`.
 The latter is used by browsers.

 **Tip:** Useful when used with [`got.extend()`](#custom-endpoints) to create niche-specific Got instances.